 Being responsible for and effectively managing a fleet of vehicles is no easy task.
 This is especially relatable for new fleet managers attempting to get their head around various fleet management concepts.

 As certification isn’t required for fleet managers, the scenario of suddenly having to manage a fleet of vehicles is a common situation for business owners.
-This is particularly relatable for small and medium businesses (SMBs).
-But, with the availability of affordable digital fleet management solutions, the process of managing a vehicle fleet of any size is made more manageable.
+Particularly for small and medium businesses (SMBs).
+But, with the availability of affordable and digital fleet management solutions, the process of managing a vehicle fleet of any size can be made more manageable.

 Why a Fleet Manager Needs to Ensure Driver Safety

-With the right technology in place, you’re able to identify and improve driver behaviour almost instantly.
+But, with the right technology in place, managers are able to identify and improve driver behaviour almost instantly.
 This can result in benefits such as:

 - Keeping other road users and passengers safe